Islamist uprising in Syria

 The Islamist uprising in Syria comprised a series of protests, assassinations, bombings, and armed revolts led by Sunni Islamists, mainly members of the Fighting Vanguard and, after 1979, the Muslim Brotherhood, from 1976 until 1982.
 The uprising aimed to establish an Islamic republic in Syria by overthrowing the neo-Ba'athist government, in what was described by the Ba'ath Party as a "long campaign of terror".

 After 1980, the popular resistance to Ba'athist rule expanded, with a coalition of Islamist opposition groups coordinating nation-wide strikes, protests and revolts throughout Syria.
 During the violent events, resistance militias attacked Syrian Arab Army bases and carried out political assassinations of Ba'ath party cadres, army officials, Soviet military advisors, and bureaucrats linked to Assad family.
 Civilians were also killed in retaliatory strikes conducted by security forces.
-The uprising reached its climax in the 1982 Hama massacre, during which the Syrian government killed between 5,000-40,000 civilians.
+The uprising reached its climax in the 1982 Hama massacre, during which the Ba'athist Syrian regime killed between 25,000 and 40,000 civilians.